 Learn more about legislators mentioned in this story

-State Assembly, District 61 (Riverside)
+Former State Assembly, District 61 (Inglewood)

 Ultimately, Newsom and lawmakers decided to fund the 17 campuses with valid applications — plus the nine initially approved in March, bringing the pot of money up to $1.4 billion.
 Unfortunately for Medina and Riverside, the 2022-23 budget deal still doesn’t finance any construction project from the Inland Empire.